lunar-insight/lunar-resources-insight/README.md

 - Geologic map from USGS
 - Global20ppd Titanium, Calcium, Magnesium and Iron

 Starting the 2.24.0 version of GeoServer, planetary CRS support was added.
 The data can be now in lunar coordinate system with the [GeoServer IAU planetary CRS extension](https://docs.geoserver.org/stable/en/user/extensions/iau/index.html).
-The data will be changed in the future to reflect this changes.
+The data will be changed in the future to reflect this changes (Globally to IAU2015:30100 projection and related code), the Cesium globe ellipsoid will be modified to take into account the lunar ellipsoid.
 You will need to [download](https://sourceforge.net/projects/geoserver/files/GeoServer/) and install the extension in GeoServer.

 ### Launch